-- 1. reflective of an external event outside of the control of Seqwater which is not reasonable foreseeable or which cannot be responded to under normal operation; - 2. both prudent and efficient; and - 3. material relative to the total capital or operating expenditure proposed over the regulatory period.
+- 1. Reflective of an external event outside of the control of Seqwater which is not reasonable foreseeable or which cannot be responded to under normal operation; - 2.
+Both prudent and efficient; and - 3.
+For drought response events only, material and in accordance with the WSP.